capdevc/toyfs/README.md

 We focused other portions of our file system on ease-of-writing, including handing off portions of code to "helper" functions the implement "basic" versions of reading, writing, and opening files.
 Doing so allows cp, cat, and other commands to take advantage of their shared implementation.
+Overall is a simple file system that emulates many features of the Unix file system design.